Your council

 Priority action: Review Blue Badge accessibility by rolling back restrictions to those in place before November 2021.

-Progress by March 2025:
+Progress by September 2025:

-• Blue Badge city centre access reopened on 4 January 2024 at Goodramgate and at Blake Street on 8 March 2024, with access to Blue Badge Holders now fully rolled-back to 2019 levels
+• Blue Badge city centre access reopened on 4 January 2024 at Goodramgate and at Blake Street on 8 March 2024, with access to Blue Badge Holders now fully rolled-back to 2019 levels.

-• Independent Access Consultants MIMA and the Centre for Applied Human Rights produced recommendations to shape a more accessible city centre, this formed part of the wider Local Transport Strategy papers that were approved by Executive on 18 July 2024: Agenda for Executive on Thursday, 18 July 2024, 4.30pm (item 16)
+• Independent Access Consultants MIMA and the Centre for Applied Human Rights produced recommendations to shape a more accessible city centre, this formed part of the wider Local Transport Strategy papers that were approved by Executive on 18 July 2024: Agenda for Executive on 18 July 2024 (item 16).

 Back to list